rscircus/rscircus.github.io/content/posts/2020-01-25-coral-ai-edge.md

 while graphing the FPS these setups can do using the [MobileNetV2](https://arxiv.org/abs/1801.04381) classifier pre-trained on the ImageNet dataset.
 Yup, this is all about inference.
 And at this the Coral Edge TPU (let's call it CET) is really really good.

-In this article we look at how to do inference with the CET, look at some perf characteristics and further explore, how the feel from a hobbyist perspective is.
+In this article we look at how to do inference with the CET, look at some perf characteristics and further explore how it feels from a hobbyist perspective.

 > I hear and I forget.
 I see and I remember.
 I do and I understand.

 _Disclaimer: This is a work in progress!_

 ## Hardware

-My CET in shape of the USB Accelerator looks like this:
+My CET in the shape of the USB Accelerator looks like this:

 ![](https://rscircus.github.io/assets/img/20200125_CoralPicture.jpg)